Nan Chiau High School

 Nan Chiau High School (NCHS) (南侨中学 (南僑中學, Nánqiáo Zhōngxué, Nan^{2}Ch'iao^{2} Chung^{1}hsüeh^{2})) is a co-educational government-aided institution in Sengkang, Singapore affiliated to the Singapore Hokkien Huay Kuan.
-It offers the four-year Express (Special) course for secondary education.
+It offers the G3 course only, for secondary education.

 Founded in 1947, the institution operates under the Special Assistance Plan (SAP), with the mission to nurture bilingual and bi-cultural scholars who are highly knowledgeable in the Chinese language and culture.
 Affirmed as the North Zone Centre of Excellence for Chinese Language, the institution is known for its strong Chinese foundation in terms of teaching of the language and promulgation of the heritage and culture, which are not confined to the classrooms.

 To date, Nan Chiau High has nurtured three President's Scholars, and is currently one of Singapore's leading schools for Infocomm Technology.
 It is also one of the joint organisers of the National Secondary School Chinese Creative Writing Competition.

 History

 Nan Chiau Teachers' Training College (1941–1947)

 Nan Chiau High School was initially established as Nan Chiau Teachers' Training College in 1941 by Mr Tan Kah Kee, a Chinese businessman, community leader and philanthropist, to support the local education needs.
 The initial schooling site was incorporated from mansions donated by Mr Lee Kong Chian, on a plot of land in River Valley.
-The campus was used as the base and training barracks for Dalforce, a Chinese volunteers’ army formed promptly before the Japanese invasion in 1942.
+The campus was used as the base and training barracks for Dalforce, a Chinese volunteers' army formed promptly before the Japanese invasion in 1942.